 She was complemented beautifully by Christopher Walken.
 Walken was a believable scientist and had a lovely on-screen rapport with both Fletcher and Wood.
 Jason Lively as Chris Brace played a small important role.
 Darlin Husband noted he played Rusty in National Lampoons European Vacation.

 Louise Fletcher proved herself as a woman of many contrasting roles as this good scientist role and as someone with honourable leanings.
 Her passionate strong portrayal of this scientist strongly advocating her project is used for the right reasons than for the wrong ones.
 This warm and compassionate role is a complete contrast to the controlling orderly and cold Nurse Ratched.

 This role won her a Saturn Award in 1984.
 The scenes with her character experiencing a heart attack were admittedly difficult to watch due to the intensity of the scene.
 Now I’m convinced that Fletcher isn’t just a villain.
 So next year I won’t be doubting Thomas and possibly review Battle Beyond the Stars.

 Handsqueeze Rating: /10

 Hulk Rating: /10

 This film review was entered into the 4th Remembering James Horner Blogathon at Film Music Central.
 Other films with this cast include Cliff Robertson in Class and Dominique.
 Christopher Walken in Pennies from Heaven and Eddie the Eagle.
-Louise Fletcher in One Flew over the Cuckoo’s Nest.
+Louise Fletcher in The Stepford Husbands in The Karen Carpenter Story and One Flew over the Cuckoo’s Nest.
 Natalie Wood in Gypsy, West Side Story and Meteor.
 Jason Lively in National Lampoons European Vacation.
-James Horner scores also feature in my review of The Hand and Willow.